intermine/im-docs/docs/database/data-sources/id-resolvers.rst

 * more efficient and smarter caching

-.. index:: identifiers, old identifiers
+.. index:: identifiers, old identifiers, resolvers